NEWS FROM ARTIST KEVIN CARON

 Or KEEP UP WITH KEVIN HERE WITH THIS NEWS ...

-Kevin is pleased to participate in Five15 Arts' Seventh Annual Five15 to the Fifth art show this summer.
+Five15 Arts' Seventh Annual Five15 to the Fifth art show, which includes Kevin's new 3D-printed sculpture Spectre, opened to appreciative crowds on Friday, July 6.
+About 350 people attended the opening.
 Kevin was invited to participate by Five15 artist Daniel Prendergast.
-Kevin's recent 3D-printed sculpture Spectre will debut at the show, which runs through July and August.
+The show, which runs through July and August, is open Fridays and Saturdays, 5 - 8 p.m. at Chartreuse Gallery.
 Visit the Events page for details and a map.

 Get more info about these events on the calendar.